alexfricker/python-sample-pgres/readme.md

 If you are using the docker-compose file to create a postgres instance, the settings file is already configured to use the appropriate default values.

 ## Running code samples
 The `main.py` file contains a handful of basic samples for connecting to the database and running queries.
+Feel free to adjust the function calls to suit your testing needs.